dylanmtaylor/cloudflareddns-rust/README.md

 This is a strongly inspired by [hotio's excellent CloudFlareDDNS tool](https://hotio.dev/containers/cloudflareddns/).
 Initially, I wrote this to practice writing Rust code.

 ## Usage
-To use this library, you will need a CloudFlare account and an API key.
+To use this program, you will need a CloudFlare account and an API key.
 You can find instructions for how to generate an API key in the [CloudFlare documentation](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key-).

 Once you have an API key, you can set the environment variables to configure the program.